DealsLog in

 The Benefits of Digital Orthopedic Workflows for Clinics

-The orthopedic industry is rapidly evolving.
-As patient expectations increase and technology continues to advance, clinics are looking for more efficient, accurate, and scalable ways to deliver custom footcare solutions.
-Traditional methods that rely heavily on manual processes, physical casting, and paper-based documentation are gradually being replaced by digital orthopedic workflows.
+The orthopedic industry is undergoing a significant digital transformation.
+As patient expectations continue to rise and technology advances, clinics are seeking more efficient, accurate, and scalable methods for developing custom orthotic and orthopedic solutions.
+Traditional workflows that rely heavily on physical casting, manual modifications, and paper-based documentation are gradually being replaced by digital orthopedic workflows.

-A digital orthopedic workflow is a streamlined process that uses digital tools and technologies to capture patient data, develop custom orthopedic designs, and prepare files for manufacturing.
+A digital orthotic workflow is a modern process that uses digital technologies to capture patient anatomy, develop custom orthopedic designs, and prepare manufacturing-ready files for production.

 • 3D foot scanning